Industry News

 Online proofing: definition, benefits and key steps

-Demand for creative content continues to grow.
-Brands have to publish constantly to stay visible, while producing more formats, across more channels and with ever tighter deadlines.
-Between endless email threads, comments scattered across Slack or Teams, long-winded meetings and multiple file versions, it becomes difficult for teams to stay agile without losing quality.
+The demand for creative content continues to grow.
+Brands must publish constantly to stay visible, while producing more formats, across more channels and with ever tighter deadlines.
+Between endless email threads, comments scattered across Slack or Teams, drawn-out meetings and multiple file versions, it becomes difficult for teams to remain agile without losing quality.
 Online proofing addresses this problem precisely by centralising feedback, approvals and versions in one place.

 What is online proofing?